Balsamic Roasted Cabbage

 • Remove any damaged outer cabbage leaves and slice the cabbage into thick wedges, leaving part of the core intact to help hold the wedges together.

-• Arrange the cabbage wedges on the prepared baking sheet.
+• Arrange the cabbage wedges cut-side down on the prepared baking sheet.
+Brush the oil mixture evenly over the tops and sides of the wedges.

 Chef's Tip